 Cum Laude.
-An undergraduate student with a cumulative GPA of 3.40-3.59 graduates cum laude.
-See page 73.
+An undergraduate student with a minimum of 60 semester hours of course work at ASU and a cumulative GPA of 3.40-3.59 graduates cum laude.
+See page 70.
 Also see magna cum laude and summa cum laude.

 Drop/Add.
-A student who has registered for courses for a semester or summer session may drop or add courses through the first week of classes in a semester or the first two days of a summer session.
-See page 46.
+Drop or add is a process in which a student who has registered for courses for a semester or summer session may drop or add courses through the first week of classes in a semester or the first two days of a summer session.
+See page 61.